Skip to main content

 Export from Germany (trade zone: eu, complexity: laag) and import into Brazil (trade zone: buiten-eu, complexity: hoog).
 Aircargo.nl coordinates the full customs handling in both countries via local agents — you have one point of contact in Aalsmeer.

-The process for Flowers & plants from Germany to Brazil
+How it works Flowers & Plants from Germany to Brazil

 1